The LIFE Icewater project

 - Disseminate knowledge and information about water quality and Sustainable Drainage Systems.

 - Learn from the experience of others.
-Foster communication with domestic parties and build international networks.
+Strengthen the consultation forum with domestic parties and build networks abroad.

 Partners